trane-project/trane-music/courses/minor_scale/lesson_G/exercise_5/back.md

-The note in degree number 5 of the G minor scale is D.
+The note in degree number 5 of the G Minor scale is D.